 Simply put, hacking is gaining the ability to access a digital device, computer system, or network without having authorized permission.
 However, hacking isn't all bad, and there are some excellent purposes for various circumstances.

-For example, say you leave your front door unlocked or your window wide open.
+For example, say you leave your front door unlocked or open a window.
 In this case, you're now utterly vulnerable to someone breaking in and robbing you blind.
-The same goes for when we're talking about your mobile phone, tablet, computer, and network; if these items aren't correctly left secure, anyone could come in and have complete access.
+The same goes for when we're talking about your mobile phone, tablet, computer, and network; if these items need to be correctly left secure, anyone could come in and have complete access.

-When it comes to ethical hacking, it just might be the best tool many businesses possess that can help prepare business leaders against any potential attacks.
+When it comes to ethical hacking, it is the best tool many businesses possess that can help prepare business leaders against any potential attacks.
 The following section will discuss ethical hacking and how firms use it everywhere to fight cyberattacks.

 What is Ethical Hacking?